-3.1.7 There has been a decrease in the amount of waste sent to landfill when compared to last year's figures.
-Based on figures obtained from the Waste Data Interrogator (WDI) 2018, the amount of waste sent to landfill in 2018 was 1,369,634.39 tonnes.
-The amount of waste sent to landfill in 2017 (WDI 2017) was 1,684,443.84 tonnes.
-This is a decrease of 18.7%.
+3.1.7 There has been an increase in the amount of waste sent to landfill when compared to last year's figures.
+Based on figures obtained from the Waste Data Interrogator (WDI) 2019, the amount of waste sent to landfill in 2019 was approximately 1,525,000 tonnes.
+The amount of waste sent to landfill in 2018 (WDI 2018) was approximately 1,369,000 tonnes.
+This is an increase of 11.4%.
+It should be noted that 82% of the waste sent to land was inert material, the majority of which was for restoration purposes.
+It should also be noted that from 2019 there are no more landfills in Hertfordshire accepting wastes, other than inert material for the purposes of restoration.

-Target 2

-A reduction in the amount of waste produced per household to 1 tonne per year per household over the plan period.
+Target 2 A reduction in the amount of waste produced per household to 1 tonne per year per household over the plan period.
+Relevant Indicator Relevant Strategic Objectives Related Policy IN2 SO2, SO6 1, 4

-year per nousenoid over the plan period.

-Relevant Indicator Relevant Strategic Objectives Related Policy

-IN2 SO2, SO6 1, 4

-3.1.8 Based upon the figures obtained from the Waste Disposal Authority, which are contained in Table 22 (Chapter 5), a total of 509,315 tonnes of Local Authority Collected waste was managed/ disposed of during 2019/2020.
-As there are 494,920 households in Hertfordshire this equates to approximately 1.03 tonnes of Local Authority Collected (LAC) waste per household.
-The figure for the amount of LAC waste produced per household has fallen by 0.02% compared to last year's figures.
+3.1.8 Based upon the figures obtained from the Waste Disposal Authority, which are contained in Table 22 (Chapter 5), a total of 539,075 tonnes of Local Authority Collected waste was managed/ disposed of during 2020/2021.
+As there are 500,8402 households in Hertfordshire this equates to approximately 1.08 tonnes of Local Authority Collected (LAC) waste per household.
+The figure for the amount of LAC waste produced per household has increased by 0.05% compared to last year's figures.